A student from overseas who wishes to attend our school may be able to enter our school as a domestic student if:

 Fee paying students:

-Silverdale Normal School specialises in programmes designed to assist students who come from a non-English speaking background.
+Silverdale Normal School supports programmes designed to assist students who come from a non-English speaking background.

 The school has a document containing all the background information for the enrolment of International Students in our school (which is also available by email - email@example.com).
 It also contains web and e-mail contacts for accommodation both in the area and in Hamilton City.